BubbleSquish/Bible-Fun/README.md

 This file serves as the index for the entire **Bible-Fun** project.
 📂 It contains **descriptions, warnings, and summaries** of all included `.md` files.

+---
 ## Copyright & Acknowledgments

-© BubbleSquish & ChatGPT AI
+© BubbleSquish
 `s8.pdf` © A.J.
 Meyer, II — original author of the source document.
+ChatGPT — The AI Chat Bot that was heavily used in the making of this project.
 (Referenced for context only; not involved in the development of this project.)